 The Fifth Cross Ditch on Harrison East FSR

-33. Tow Truck in a Box came to the rescue and worked
+33. Tow Truck in a Box came to the

-rig off road.
+driver taking the vehicle off road.
 That and a folding shovel.
 And work gloves, of course.

 Religious people would be wise to pray in such a situation.